The-Dreadnought/Prometheus-Network/README.md

 If you have trouble with `dns_utility` or you'd rather make your DNS configuration changes manually, look for [instructions for your platform](https://github.com/The-Dreadnought/Prometheus-Network/tree/master/node/docs).

 Once your DNS is successfully subverted, you can start the Prometheus Network itself.
-Currently, there are two Network's offering the same type of connections.
+Currently, there are two options offering the same type of connections.
-PrometheusNode & SubstratumNode they both can run: zero-hop and decentralized.
+PrometheusNode can run: zero-hop and decentralized.

 A zero-hop node is very easy to start, and it's self-contained: every zero-hop Node has an entire Network inside it.
 However, it doesn't communicate with any other Nodes.
 Every network transaction